 The Unicorn's Beam Magnum can only fire five shots before it needs to be reloaded.
 It has 2 extra E-Pac sets at its back skirt armor, therefore it can only fire a total of 15 shots per sortie.

 The NT-D, which only lasts for five minutes before the pilot is overwhelmed and needs to detect an enemy Newtype before it even activates.
 Still, that's often more than enough to get the job done, as poor Kshatriya learned the hard way.
-Thanks to the events of episodes 4 and 5, The NTD is more or less completely under Banagher's control, he can even activate when there's nobody there to fight.
-As a result of this, and the fact he used it to save the Garanciers and get her into space, it's become Awesome yet Practical.
+Thanks to the events of episodes 4 and 5, the Unicorn's NT-D is more or less completely under Banagher's control, so he can activate it even when there's nobody to fight.
+As a result of this, and the fact he used it to save the Garancieres and get her into space, it almost seems to have lost the downsides.

-Beam Spam: Marida Cruz is the franchise's reigning queen of beam spam, bested only by Descartes Shaman.
+Marida is the franchise's reigning queen of beam spam, bested only by Descartes Shaman.
 Witness the beginning of the second episode, where Marida uses only the suit-mounted mega-particle cannons against the Unicorn.

 The ReZEL suits have access to a Mega Beam Launcher.

-Angelo Sauper's and Gilboa Sant's Geara Zulus uses a Lange Bruno Cannon Kai and a Lange Bruno modified to fire beam shots as opposed to shells
+Angelo's and Gilboa's Geara Zulus uses a Lange Bruno Cannon Kai and a Lange Bruno modified to fire beam shots as opposed to shells.

 The Sinanju's unusually long, lance-like beam rifle, which is faster-firing and harder-hitting than most weapons of its type due to drawing its power from the suit's reactor rather than E-Cap ammunition batteries.
 Fortunately Frontal almost never seems to hit anything with it, preferring to fight up close.

-BFS: The Sinanju's pair of huge, confusingly-named 'beam axes'note a subtle Continuity Nod, this is larger cousin to Sazabi's trademark weapon 'beam tomahawk', which are actually broad-bladed, beam-edged metal swords a la Gundam SEED's anti-ship blades.
+BFS: The Sinanju's pair of huge, confusingly-named "beam axes"note a subtle Continuity Nod, this is a larger cousin to Sazabi's trademark weapon "beam tomahawk", which are actually broad-bladed, beam-edged metal swords a la SEED's anti-ship blades.
 Whilst they're big enough on their own, they can also be attached to the suit's shield in order to create an absolutely enormous double-edged Blade Below the Shoulder.